How to Install a Sprinkler System

 Do Some Homework

-Before you start, do your homework.
-Check your local municipality's building and water codes to see if there are any restrictions on underground sprinkler systems.
+Before begin learning how to install a sprinkler system you should start by, do your homework.
+Check your local municipality's building and water codes to see if there are any restrictions on lawn sprinkler systems.
 You also need to know where any underground pipes or water mains might be located on your property.
 Your town's Department of Public Works can help you.

 You also need to know your home's water flow rate in gallons per minute (GPM).
 Turn your outside faucet at full force and time how many seconds it takes to fill a one gallon container.
 Divide 60 by the number of seconds.
 This is your home's water flow rate.

-Next, look into the equipment you'll use for your sprinkler system.
-There are several different types of pop-up sprinkler heads that can be used in an underground system.
-Heads used for trees, shrubs or lawns all differ in the type of spray pattern they produce.
+Next, look into the equipment you'll use for your sprinkler system design.
+There are several different types of pop-up sprinkler heads that can be used in underground lawn sprinkler systems.
+Sprinkler heads used for trees, shrubs or lawns all differ in the type of spray pattern they produce.
 Depending on the type, a sprinkler head may produce a fine spray or a steady stream.
 It's recommended you use only one type of head for the whole system, so if you want to water your lawn, you should use all lawn heads.

 Step 1.
 Check for Proper Valves and Drains

-Inside your house, find the locationwhere the water pipe leads from the meter to the outside faucet.
+Step one in learning how to install a sprinkler system requires you to check for proper stop valves and drains.
+Inside your house, find the location where the water pipe leads from the meter to the outside faucet.
 There should be a stop valve on this line.
 This stop valve will separate the sprinkler system water from the house water.
 This will come in handy, especially in winter.
 You can turn off the water to the sprinkler system so that you can drain it when you need to.
 There should also be a drain attached to this line.

 Step 2.
 Attach T-Fitting